d-ks/IRL/MaxEntIRL/README.md

 ## Implemented variants
 - irl.py : MaxEntIRL with naive gradient ascent.
 - irl_adam.py : MaxEntIRL with Adam optimizer.
-For gridworld env, the convergence seems to be stable.
+For gridworld env, this method seems to be stable.